sanfinity-Iot/openremote/Demo-Smart-City.md

-This page describes a typical Smart City Application, which can be a starting point for cities to benefit from a digital era, in which both citizens and infrastructure are digitally connected.
+This page describes a typical Smart City Application, which is part of the demo environment and can be a starting point for cities to benefit from a digital era, in which both citizens and infrastructure are digitally connected.

 The demo illustrates how the integration of several vertical solutions in a central platform, benefits a City as well as it Citizens:
 * creating new applications requiring the (combination of) vertical solutions, using rules based algorithms as well creating dedicated front-end applications